 We are soft launching the Adventure Lab app to the geocaching community, as we continue to experiment with new technologies for Adventures.

 What advantages does the Adventure Lab app offer?

-- Location Validation – Lab Caches can only be logged by users currently within a predefined radius from the Lab Cache.
-This is an often requested feature from builders who wish to limit cheating by people who do not actively complete the experience.
+- Location validation — Lab Caches can only be logged by finders within a distance determined by the creator.
+This is an often requested feature from creators who wish to limit cheating by people who do not actively visit the Adventure locations.

 Translations: The app supports localization in 29 languages.

 What happened to the web player and GPX downloads?

 As of March 26, 2019, the web player and GPX downloads have been retired.
 The Adventure Lab app gives Adventure creators the freedom to experiment with media-rich storytelling.
 It also allows for linear storytelling and requires finders to log at the physical location.
 These features are incompatible with the option to download and store location details in advance to a GPS device.
 We are still exploring ways to share coordinates using methods that do not detract from the creator’s desired experience and would respect location requirements and linear storytelling.

 What is the new terminology?

 - The product colloquially known as Adventures or Labs is now Adventure Lab.

 - Individual Lab Caches are now Locations in an Adventure